DenisGorbachev/remote-hubs/README.md

 ### Solution

-You can join a "remote hub" of the company - a group of employees working on the same project at the local place.
-If the company has multiple remote hubs in different countries, you can travel between them, too.
+You can join a "remote hub" of the company - a group of employees working on the same project at remote location.
+If the company has multiple hubs in different countries, you can travel between them, too.

 ### Benefits